 Groundwater monitoring has occurred at the Site since 1997.
-In October 2006, concentrations of chlorinated compounds in MW-204, the easternmost downgradient well located along the eastern property boundary (see Figure 2), 1,1-dichloroethane (1,1-DCA), 1,1-dichloroethene (1,1-DCE), and 1,1,1-trichloroethane (TCA) were detected at levels higher than what has historically been detected in this well.
-Haley & Aldrich attributed this unique increase to low groundwater elevations.
-Since the 2006 sampling and results, the chlorinated compound detections have decreased to low levels; consistent with what otherwise historically had been detected in this well.
+In October 2006, concentrations of chlorinated compounds in MW-204, the easternmost downgradient well located along the eastern property boundary (see Figure 2), 1,1-dichloroethane (1,1-DCA), 1,1-dichloroethane (1,1-DCE), and 1,1,1-trichloroethane (TCA) were detected at levels higher than what has historically been detected in this well.
+Since the 2006 sampling and results, the chlorinated compound detections have decreased to low concentrations, consistent with what otherwise historically had been detected in this well.